jwong2023/csc612M-mp1/README.md

 **Comparative Execution Time (Average from 30 runs) of Different Kernels**

 **2^20**
-C: 1033.33 microseconds
+C: 1400.00 microseconds

-x86-64: 633.33
+x86-64: 766.67 microseconds

-x86 SIMD: 333.33
+x86 SIMD: 533.33 microseconds

-CUDA:
+CUDA: 1859.8 + 394.0 (overhead) = 2253.80 microseconds

 **2^24**
-C:
+C: 22366.67 microseconds

-x86-64:
+x86-64: 12133.33 microseconds

-x86 SIMD:
+x86 SIMD: 11333.33 microseconds

-CUDA:
+CUDA: 40923.0 + 482.2 (overhead) = 41405.26 microseconds

 **2^28**
-C:
+C: 189500.00 microseconds

-x86-64:
+x86-64: 128533.33 microseconds

 x86 SIMD:

-CUDA:
+CUDA: 233690.0 + 410.7537 (overhead) = 234100.80 microseconds

 **Analysis**
-Unfortunately, the local PC does not reflect an accurate time taken, but the average is still taken from repeated runs.
+The average is still taken from repeated runs (30 times).

-The ordering of kernel run time is as follows from fastest to slowest: SIMD, CUDA, x86, and then C. This is observed from 2^24 and 2^28 elements.
-But for 2^20 elements, CUDA was faster than all three.
+The ordering of kernel run time is as follows from fastest to slowest: SIMD, x86, C, then CUDA.
 The reason of this could be that the power of packed or parallel processing as many as SIMD can handle really shows its capability when dealing with a growing number of elements.

+This acknowledges also that the program for x86-64 is accurate only for small numbers (tested 10,000 elements).

 **Screenshots**